maid/maid/README.md

 Once you get a hang for what you can do with Maid, let it do its stuff automatically throughout the day.
 You'll find your computer stays a little tidier with as you teach it how to handle your common files.

+**Note:** Both Mac OS X and Ubuntu support callbacks when folders are changed (`fsevent`/`inotify`), and that may be a forthcoming feature in Maid.
+That said, I find `cron` to take care of most of my needs.
+Pull requests are welcome, however.  :)

 To do this, edit your crontab in your tool of choice:

     crontab -e